bobbyiliev/introduction-to-sql/ebook/en/content/012-sql-commnad-categories.md

 ALTER TABLE Persons
 ADD Age int;
 ```
-- `TRUNCATE`: This is used to remove all records from a table, including all spaces allocated for the records are removed.
+- `TRUNCATE`: This is used to remove all records from a table, including all spaces allocated for the records.
 ```sql
   TRUNCATE TABLE Persons;
 ```